FvK91/memenToDo/README.md

 ---
 - ***show [filename]***

-    Shows the contents of reminder file *filename*.
+    Shows the contents of *filename*.
 When filename equals 'all', a list with all reminders is printed.

 ---

 - ***delete [filename]***

-    Deletes the reminder after confirmation.
+    Deletes the *filename* after confirmation.